markround/nkp-cluster-cleaner/docs/nkp.md

   --url oci://ghcr.io/markround/catalog/nkp-cluster-cleaner
 ```

-### NKP < 2.16
+### NKP 2.15 or earlier

-To install the custom catalog, run the following command:
+To install the custom catalog on NKP v2.15 and earlier, run the following command:

 ```bash
 nkp create catalog nkp-cluster-cleaner \